clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

 This tutorial assumes that you have completed the following configuration steps:

 * Your environment can run SSH to access remote Clear Linux OS virtual hosts.
-* You know the absolute path where the browser downloaded the file. -- what is this for?
+* You know the absolute path where the browser downloaded the file.
 * You have set up a user account for QingCloud and that the account is enabled and logged in to the QingCloud console.
 To learn more about QingCloud and setting up an account, please visit QingCloud's official